-Facebook’s parent company rebranded itself as “Meta” in October this year.
+Facebook’s parent company rebranded itself as “Meta”.
 The founder and CEO Mark Zuckerberg gave a detailed tour of the metaverse, a fusion of physical and digital reality.
 This was seen by people around the world as a revolutionary step into the future that will change our experiences forever.
 Zuckerberg called it an embodied Internet where you are in the internet, not just looking at it.

 But what does metaverse really mean?
 How will it affect our lives, especially the luxury travel industry?
 Will this radical progress in virtual reality make people stop traveling?
 Let’s find out.